burcuku/home/_pages/about.md

 <span style="color:#000080">**Looking for a motivated PhD student to work on model checking and software testing for blockchain systems.
 [Reach me](mailto:b.ozkan@tudelft.nl) with a motivation letter if you are interested.**</span>

+* The call for papers for the [ACM SIGPLAN Erlang Workshop'23](https://icfp23.sigplan.org/home/erlang-2023#Call-for-Papers), which we co-chair together with Kiko Fernandez-Reyes, is now open.
+Submissions related to Erlang, Elixir, Lisp Flavored Erlang, and topics in functional, concurrent, and distributed programming are welcome and encouraged!

 * Our paper [Randomized Testing of Byzantine Fault Tolerant Algorithms](https://2023.splashcon.org/details/splash-2023-oopsla/27/Randomized-Testing-of-Byzantine-Fault-Tolerant-Algorithmsh) with Levin N. Winter, Florena Buse, Daan de Graaf, and Klaus von Gleissenthall has been accepted to [OOPSLA'23](ttps://2023.splashcon.org/track/splash-2023-oopsla)!

 * Here's a [link to the ligthning talk](https://www.youtube.com/watch?v=jQ-j783ALMY) for the [ASPLOS'23](https://asplos-conference.org/) paper ["Probabilistic Concurrency Testing for Weak Memory Programs"](https://dl.acm.org/doi/10.1145/3575693.3575729).
 More at the conference talk!